sinnie/learn_web_dev/back_end/node/http-sever.md

 ### Terms:

-* __protocol__ - standards for communication.
+* [__Protocol__](https://www.wikiwand.com/en/Protocol) - a defined set of rules and regulations that determine how data is transmitted in telecommunications and computer networking.
 Both the client and the server are programmed to understand and use that particular set of rules.
 It's similar to two people from different countries agreeing on a standard language.
-* __TCP__ - Protocol that defines how to sent that information.
-Transmission Control Protocol.
-Whatever format it is in, TCP splits information in packets through the socket from computer to computer.
-The information that it is sending may be in a protocol, but TCP is only concerned with sending that information in packets.
-  * Similar to a stream.
-Thus, node treats these packets as a stream.
-* __IP__ - Internet Protocol - agreed upon sequence of numbers that identifies computers that communicate with each other.
+* [__TCP__](https://www.wikiwand.com/en/Transmission_Control_Protocol) - Transmission Control Protocol is one of the main protocols of the internet protocol suite.
+TCP provides reliable, ordered, and error checked delivery of a stream of octets between applications running on hosts communicating by an IP network. that defines how to sent that information.
+Transmission Control Protocol accepts data from a data stream, divides it into chunks, and adds a TCP header creating a TCP segment.
+The TCP segment is then encapsulated into an Internet Protocol (IP) datagram, and exchanged with peers via sockets.
+* [__IP__](https://www.wikiwand.com/en/Internet_Protocol) - Internet Protocol is the principal communications protocol in the Internet protocol suite for relaying data across network boundaries.
+IP delivers packets from the source host to the destination host based on the IP addresses in the packet headers.
+IP defines packet structures that encapsulate the data to be delivered.
+It also defines addressing methods that are used to label the data with source and destination information.
-* __HTTP__ - Hypertext transfer protocol.
-Format for data being transferred via TCP/IP. core of sending information on the web.
+* [__HTTP__](https://www.wikiwand.com/en/Hypertext_Transfer_Protocols) - The Hypertext Transfer Protocol is an application protocol for distributed, collaborative, and hypermedia information systems.
+It is the format for data being transferred via TCP/IP and is the core of sending information on the web.
+HTTP functions as a request-response protocol in the client-server computing model.
-* __Socket__ -
-* __Port__: Once a computer receives a packet, how it knows what program to send it to.
-When a program is setup on the OS to receive packets from a particular port, it is said that the program is listening to that port.
+* [__Network Socket__](https://www.wikiwand.com/en/Network_socket) - A network socket is an internal endpoint for sending or receiving data at a single node in a computer network.
+It is a representation of this endpoint in the networking software (protocol stack), such as an entry in a table (listing communication protocol, destination, status, etc.), and is a form of system resource.
+* [__Port__](https://www.wikiwand.com/en/Port_(computer_networking)) - In the internet protocol suite, a port is an endpoint of communication in an operating system.
+It is a logical construct that identifies a specific process or a type of network service.
+A port is always associated with an IP address of a host and the protocol type of the communication.
+Thus, it completes the destination or origination network address of a communication session.
-* __MIME type__ - Multi purpose internet mail extensions.
-It is a standard for specifying the type of Data being sent. (application/json, text/html, img/jpeg, etc.)
+* [__MIME type__](https://www.wikiwand.com/en/Media_type) - Multipurpose Internet Mail Extensions is a two-part identifier for file formats and format contents transmitted on the internet and is a standard for specifying the type of Data being sent.
+Some examples include :application/json, text/html, img/jpeg, etc..

 ## Request Response Cycle (Client Server Model)
 ```bash